nutirition-positions/nutrition-positions.github.io/index.md

 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

+The project is currently in the stage of cementing the look of the web application as well as creating the layout of each of the pages and components for the various pages.
+The app will keep track of the restaurants by using collections including but not limited to Restaurants and Reviews.

 ## Project Pages